Create a source code repository

 All source code is hosted in the DEFRA GitHub Organisation

 Repositories should contain a single microservice/application.
-Monorepos are not supported by CI pipeline.
+Monorepos are not supported by either CDP or the FCP Platform.

 Naming conventions